Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/v4.0/API-DESIGN-GUIDELINES/NATURAL-FOREIGN-KEYS.md

 key fields from the reference may be defined — via the UDM — to be unified with existing fields on the resource.

-This unification has proven extremely valuable to ensuring basic data quality in field operations.
+This unification has proven valuable to ensuring basic data quality in field operations.
 All field and key unification scenarios defined in the UDM _must_ be implemented in an Ed-Fi  API.

 For example, the two `schoolId` values, nested within `schoolReference` and `sessionReference`, must have the same value in the following `CourseOffering`